Skip to content

 scott snyder simple website example

-Scott Snyder uses a unique portfolio grid layout with static and animated images.
+Scott Snyder uses a unique portfolio grid layout that features both static and animated images.
 Every portfolio item opens the project on an individual page with additional images and text.

-Scott also shows some of the clients he’s most stoked on, two testimonials and a CTA that takes you to the contact form.
+Scott also showcases some of the clients he’s most excited about, along with two testimonials and a CTA that directs you to the contact form.

 The footer consists of a clickable logo for the home page and copyright text – that’s it.